EKM vs Shopify, which one is the better option for building an Ecommerce Website?

 To easily manage your inventory, you do need to install the Advanced Inventory Manager feature.
 Without doing this, managing your inventory isn’t the easiest thing to do.
 With this feature installed you can manage all of your inventory from the product overview page including product title, stock levels and pricing.

-Shopify have gone for a single page layout for their add product page and it has a very nice flow from section to section.
+Shopify have gone for a single page layout for their add product page and it has a very nice flow from section to section and this makes it very simple to add a new product to your store.

 EKM – You can manage orders in bulk or on a individual basis with EKM.
 From the order overview page you can print orders directly and there are four options for the layout of the invoices/packing slips, you can also update the order statuses.
 If you use any third-party software for your order, then you can export all of your order information in CSV format.